 Computers, on the other hand, can perform thousands of calculations at a time and although most of them are dumb considerations, it still carries a lot of weight.

-Are Chess engines good for Humans?
+Are Chess Engines Beneficial for Humans?